Daily Virtuoso

 Ready to start?

-The double-stops and chords in Bach: we’ll find the culprit behind your intonation inconsistencies and help you reorganize your left hand frame.
+• Take the double-stops and chords in Bach: instead of drilling them in isolation, we identify the culprit behind intonation inconsistencies and help you reorganize your left-hand frame from the ground up.

 No more choosing between technique and great music.